konstructio/kubefirst/docs/explore/open-telemetry.md

 ## What Metrics are collected?

 - CLIVersion:      The version of CLI being used
-- ClusterType:     The version of cluster being created
+- ClusterType:     The type of cluster being created (local, AWS, etc.)
 - ClusterId:       The ID of the cluster being created
 - Domain:          The domain of the cluster being created
-- KubeFirstTeam:   Whether you are a Kubefirst teammate
+- KubeFirstTeam:   Whether or not you are a Kubefirst teammate

 ## How to Opt Out